SofianeB/B2SAFE-B2STAGE-Training/02-iRODS-handson-admin.md

 ## iRODS resources
 In iRODS you can create so-called resources which correspond to different physical locations such as resource servers and storage devices.
 There are two types of of resources, **coordinating** and **storage** resources.
 By combining them you can create large decision trees with storage resources as leaves and coordinating resources to decide where the data should go to.

 Recall that with *ilsresc* you can list all existing resources in your iRODS zone.
-Let's create a new resource in your home directory.
+Let's create a new resource in your home directory on **alice-server** (the server on which iRODS is installed).
 To this end we create a new directory called *newVault* and declare it as a new storage resource.

 ```sh
 iadmin mkresc newResc unixfilesystem <fully qualified hostname>:/home/alice/newVault